ARTICLE CATEGORIES

 If our bodies truly belong to God, then we have a moral responsibility to take care of them, right?
 What better excuse to throw away the, “I have to exercise or eat right because I don’t want to get sick or die early,” mentality than to be eternally obligated to honor our Creator by taking care of our health?

 No wonder most diets and exercise regimens fail us.
-By having a purpose and vision that only satisfies ourselves, they are destined to fall short as we lose focus and motivation to continue.
-However, like most commandments in the Bible, the obligation to eat right and stay fit to honor God supersedes our “me-centered” focus.
-It gives us eternal significance and even benefits those who practice Biblical health behaviors in practical, tangible ways.
+When our motivation is limited to self-image, vanity, or fear, we often lose focus.
+But when we care for the body as an act of worship, our purpose becomes bigger than ourselves.
+Like most commandments in the Bible, the obligation to eat right and stay fit to honor God supersedes our “me-centered” focus.
+It gives us eternal significance and benefits those who practice Biblical health behaviors in practical, tangible ways.

 Learning from the Blue Zones

-During his TED talk, “How to live to be 100+,” National Geographic reporter Dan Buettner shared some key insights in what make the world’s “Blue Zones” uniquely distinct from average communities.
-Blue Zones are regions of the world whose elders live with vim and vigor to record- setting age and include the following areas: the highlands of Sardinia; the northern part Okinawa; and the Seventh-Day Adventist community in Lomo Linda, California.
+During his TED talk, “How to live to be 100+,” National Geographic reporter Dan Buettner shared key insights into what makes the world’s “Blue Zones” uniquely distinct from average communities.
+Blue Zones are regions of the world whose elders live with vim and vigor to record-setting age and include the highlands of Sardinia, Okinawa, and the Seventh-day Adventist community in Loma Linda, California.

 Blue Zone Commonalities to Emulate

-- Eat wisely.
+3. Eat wisely.
 Each Blue Zone eats a predominantly plant-based diet, and a few eat just moderate amounts of meat.
 Most importantly, they don’t overeat and have strategies to stave off gluttony.
-The Okinawans, for example, have a 3,000 year old adage credited to Confucius that they say before their meal to remind them to stop eating when their stomach is 80% full.
+The Okinawans, for example, have a 3,000-year-old adage credited to Confucius that they say before their meal to remind them to stop eating when their stomach is 80% full.

-- Never retire.
-In Okinawa, there is no word for “retirement.”
-They work until they die, in whatever capacity they are able to, and this gives purpose to their lives and a keen sense of accomplishment.
+5. Never retire from purpose.
+In Okinawa, there is no traditional word for “retirement” in the way many Westerners use it.
+People continue contributing in whatever capacity they are able, and this gives purpose to their lives and a keen sense of accomplishment.

-- Worship.
-Every Blue Zone is directly connected to a divine purpose in their lives.
-The Seventh-Day Adventists take this reality very seriously.
-They have a sense of belonging to a faith-based community, which has been proven to be worth 4 – 14 extra years of life expectancy.
+6. Worship.
+Blue Zone patterns consistently include belonging to a faith-based community.
+The Seventh-day Adventists take this reality very seriously.
+They have a sense of belonging to a faith-based community, which has been associated with longer life expectancy in observational research.
+(3, 7)

-- Build lifelong relationships.
+7. Build lifelong relationships.
 We know that isolation kills.
 Blue Zoners value lifelong relationships.
-In his TED talk, Buettner reported on a group of five Okinawan women who have known each other for 97 years, with their average age being 102!
 Like most Blue Zoners, Adventists spend time with like-minded people so they remain encouraged to keep the principles that have worked so well over the years.

-Start following these 7 key principles practiced by Blue Zoners spanning the globe, and you will be certain to experience Abundant Life and Biblical health in no time!
+Start following these key principles practiced by Blue Zoners spanning the globe, and you will be on your way to experiencing Abundant Life and Biblical health!

 Mental Abundance

-Mental abundance deals with a fully-functioning and maximally operating mind.
+Mental abundance deals with a fully functioning and maximally operating mind.
 This is what the Bible refers to as the “Mind of Christ.”
 It expands beyond what we commonly think of as intelligence or IQ.
-It has been suggested that if you want to grow in life, increasing your mental capacity is a must.
-By increasing your mental capacity, you will be able to handle more projects, assume larger responsibilities, and live out your true potential.
+If you want to grow in life, increasing your mental capacity is a must.
+By increasing your mental capacity, you will be able to handle more responsibility, steward more opportunities, solve problems with wisdom, and live out your true potential.

 “Brain Muscle”